 Hand out a trophy at the end of the day to the winning team and, as long as everyone enjoyed themselves, make it an annual event where the winners can defend their prize!

 5. Guess Who

 Guess who is a simple game that can be played by anyone, even teams that work remotely can take part.
 Ask everyone to take pictures of various household items, rooms (or home offices in the case of remote teams) or pets, etc… and ask everyone to guess who the pictures belong to.

 As well as good fun among colleagues, this also provides an opportunity for less vocal members of the team to share their interests and what makes them tick.

-These are just some ideas that you can incorporate to improve your team’s morale or further solidify the feel-good factor among your colleagues.
+These are just some ideas that you can incorporate to improve your team building activities or further solidify the feel-good factor among your colleagues.
 We all work better when we are comfortable in our surroundings, and forming strong relationships that can progress outside of the office is to the benefit of the business as a whole.